mattva01/schooltool/src/schooltool/requirement/README.txt

   >>> check.fromUnicode('+')
   '+'

   >>> check.fromUnicode('f')
   Traceback (most recent call last):
   ...
   ValidationError: 'f' is not a valid score.

-Empty strings are converted to the unscored score:

   >>> check.fromUnicode('') is scoresystem.UNSCORED
   True